gregkrsak/phase-deuce/README.md

 To view the output data, open the .CSV file with Microsoft Excel, LibreOffice Calc, or any text editor.

-(If you'd like to convert the UNIX timestamps to a friendlier datetime string, you can do a formula such as `=(A1/86400)+DATE(1970,1,1)` from within your spreadsheet, as shown [here](https://exceljet.net/formula/convert-unix-time-stamp-to-excel-date))
+(If you'd like to convert the UNIX timestamps to a friendlier datetime string, you can do a formula from within your spreadsheet, as shown [here](https://exceljet.net/formula/convert-unix-time-stamp-to-excel-date))

 # Your code sucks.
 Can I make changes?